 Your consultant will review whether we have received all the documents to ensure compliance with the processing time.
 You can contact us by e-mail, and we will send you a list of the papers that suit you and your partner.

 It depends on your situation, and you need one or more of the following documents to meet the requirements to get married in Denmark:

-- A valid passport – both of you need to attach photos of all pages in your passport, including front and back and blank pages – the pictures must be in color, and they must be of excellent quality.
+- A valid passport – both of you need to attach photos of all pages in your passport, including the front and back and blank pages – the pictures must be in color and of excellent quality.

 - Your ID card (valid for EU citizens only) – we must receive photos of both sides of the ID card – the pictures must be in color and be of excellent quality.

 - Residence certificate.
 Proof of your address in the state of residence.

-- If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, image or document of the death certificate, photo or copy or annulment of marriage.
+- If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, image or document of the death certificate, photo or copy of annulment of marriage.

 All documents must be translated into English, German, or Danish.